- The monster returns! The Super Flyin' King is our biggest plane and it gets tons of attention where ever it goes.

-Click here for more info on the Venture 60 kit.
+Click here for lots more info on the SFK and all of the high-quality optional

 - Exciting news from BTE!
 We are proud to introduce our first official Electric Power Conversion Package.